grownjs/jamrock-guide/docs/components.md

 </div>
 ```

-Composition with slots is not fully supported for now,
+It would yield: `Got: -1 42`

-also interoperation between client/server components may not work.
+> [!WARNING]

-Slots are limited to embedding markup, props are not supported yet.
+> Composition with slots is not fully supported for now,

-> For now we can't do more stuff, but this would be enough to start.
+> also interoperation between client/server components may not work.